robertladwig/SIL21_SC07/README.md

 ## Prerequisites

 ### PCLake
 For the hands-on exercises, we kindly ask you to bring your own computer with the following prerequisites: Windows and Microsoft Excel.
 Moreover, we ask you to install the software before the course.
-We will send out additional specific instructions before the workshop.
+For that you can go to the folder SIL21_SC07/PCLake_files/PreparationDocuments_PCLake/Install_PCLake_and_Rtools.pdf to read the instructions.
+Also we ask you to read the articles in the folder SIL21_SC07/PCLake_files/PreparationDocuments_PCLake/ as preparation for the PCLake demonstration.

 ### GLM-AED2
 You find all material here: [GLM_workshop repository](https://github.com/robertladwig/GLM_workshop)